-For those who do not know tortillas they are thin unleavened flatbreads made with corn flour (masina harina) and they are used as a base for tacos and burritos.
-This recipe is very simple and guarantees the preparation of traditional and authentic Mexican tortillas.
+This recipe is very simple and guarantees the preparation of traditional, homemade and authentic Mexican tortillas.
+For those who do not know tortillas they are thin unleavened flatbreads made with corn flour (masa harina) and they are used as a base for tacos and burritos.
 Moreover, tortillas are gluten-free and lactose-free so they are perfect type of flatbread for those who are allergic or intolerant.

 Instructions: Authentic homemade Mexican corn tortillas